aipiano/Improved-WGAN/README.md

 # Improved-WGAN
-A WGAN implementation using Tensorflow.
+A Tensorflow implementation of weight-penalty-based WGAN.

 Use a modified(remove batch_norm layers in the critic) DCGAN model.